Mission / Bylaws

 About the Bylaws

 Each district Bylaws Advisory Committee Chairperson serves as a voting member of the full Bylaws Advisory Committee when bylaws amendments are presented for a vote.
-Bylaws approved by the committee are passed on to convention delegation for a vote.
+Bylaws approved by the committee are passed on to the convention delegation for a vote.